 *We may allow a little wiggle room if your piece goes over the word limit some, but keep in mind that the longer the work, the more scrutiny it will receive as room in the magazine is limited.
 If you would like to submit an excerpt from a novel, novella, full-length memoir, or longer short story/play/essay, you may do so, but it must be able to stand on its own.

-Submissions are currently OPEN.
+Submissions are currently CLOSED.

-We will get back to you about whether or not your piece has been accepted for publication late into the Spring semester before the release of the magazine.
+We will get back to you about whether or not your piece has been accepted for publication late into the spring semester before the release of the magazine.